crishard/JS-projects-/README.md

-This repositoty was creat whit the purpose the studing js, for front end, especially web
+This repositoty was creat whit the purpose the studing js, for front end.